Neural Task Synthesis for Visual Programming: Illustrative Examples: Details

 \subsection{Example for \hocTypeBold{} in \iftoggle{MainSuppContent}{Figure~\ref{fig.illustration_hoc}}{Figure~1}}

 We present $\task^{\text{out}}$, along with $\code^{\text{out}}$ for each of the techniques with $\spec^{\text{in}}$ as input in Figure~\ref{app-fig.illustration_hoc}; this figure expands on \iftoggle{MainSuppContent}{Figure~\ref{fig.illustration_hoc}}{Figure~1} with additional details.
-We give additional explanations regarding how each of the techniques' output respects or not metrics O1-O5 (see \iftoggle{MainSuppContent}{Sections~\ref{sec.problemsetup}~and~\ref{sec.userstudy}}{Sections~2~and~5}) in Figure~\ref{app-fig.illustration-hoc.exp-table}.
+We give additional explanations regarding how each of the techniques' output respects or not metrics O1-O3 (see \iftoggle{MainSuppContent}{Sections~\ref{sec.problemsetup}~and~\ref{sec.userstudy}}{Sections~2~and~5}) in Figure~\ref{app-fig.illustration-hoc.exp-table}.

 \textbf{Generation/adjustment for \AlgoGPT{} in \iftoggle{MainSuppContent}{Figure~\ref{fig.illustration_hoc}}{Figure~1}.} When querying GPT-4 for this example, we set $\specGrid^{\text{in}}$ as an empty $8\text{x}8$ grid.
 We then expand the generated grid to a $12\text{x}12$ grid and manually integrate the pattern seen in Figure~\ref{app-fig.illustration_hoc.spec} to match the specification.
+We discuss the results obtained by \AlgoGPTConverse{}.

 \textbf{Generation/adjustment for \AlgoBaseTaskSyn{} and \AlgoNeurTaskSyn{} in \iftoggle{MainSuppContent}{Figure~\ref{fig.illustration_hoc}}{Figure~1}.} The neural model for puzzle generation is trained on $16\text{x}16$ grids, yet the symbolic engine can support the existence of pre-initialized grids.
 Thus, we mask the upper-left part of the grid (4 rows and 4 columns), obtaining the $12\text{x}12$ workspace for the technique.
 On top of that, on the remaining $12\text{x}12$ grid, we pre-initialize the pattern seen in Figure~\ref{app-fig.illustration_hoc.spec} (i.e., lower-left and upper-right bounded squares).